bookofproofs/bookofproofs.github.io/_sources/history/20th-century/pack.md

 **Donald Pack** was an English mathematician who worked on supersonic airflows.
 He went on to become principal of Strathclyde University.

 ### Mathematical Profile (Excerpt):
-* John Cecil Pack was a shoe machine operator living at 24 College Street, Higham Ferrers, the son of Arthur George Pack, a commercial traveller.
-* Four bridesmaids attended - Miss Ethel Spavins, sister of the bride, wore a dress of marine blue velvet, the Misses Elsie and Florence Pack, sisters of the bridegroom, were suitably attired in white silk.
-* Mr A Pack, brother of the bridegroom carried on the duties of best man.
 * Mr and Mrs Pack were the recipients of many valuable presents.
 * Donald's early years were spent in Higham Ferrers where he attended the Primary School.
 * It had moved to a new site in 1881 and there, as well as the strong academic teaching, Donald was able to enjoy the sporting emphasis with a new pavilion being opened on the playing fields one year before he began his studies there.